datopian/portal-data-app-abeelha/src/gold-prices.md

 ## 📈 The Great Transformation: 191 Years of Gold

 This visualization tells the incredible story of gold - from over a century of stability to explosive modern growth.
-Select a year above to explore the price at any point in history!
+Use the timeline controls below the graph to explore the price at any point in history!

 ```js
 function goldTimeline({width} = {}) {